YubiKey-5 Guide

 The following command retrieves the SSH-formatted public key from the YubiKey.

-Place the retrieved public key into ~/.ssh/authorized_keys
+Place the retrieved public key into the OpenSSH authorized_keys

 on the appropriate systems and register the public key